About

 The History of the Building

-Gold was discovered in nearby Barkers Creek in July 1851, and a two-storey bakery existed on the site by the late 1850s.
-The current building was constructed around 1873 and opened as the Brighton Hotel and Store with Harry Excell as Licensee.
-The rear section was built in 1908, and the name changed from Webber’s Brighton Hotel and Store to just Webbers Hotel in 1913 whilst the front was rebuilt in Art Deco style in 1939 at which time it became the Northern Hotel.
+The current version of the building existed by 1873 and was renamed as the Brighton Hotel and Store with Harry Excell as Licensee.
+The rear section was built in 1908, and the name changed from Webber’s Brighton Hotel and Store to just Webbers Hotel in 1913, whilst the front was rebuilt in Art Deco style in 1939 when it became the Northern Hotel.

 Faces of 359 Barkers St: Harry & Ann Excell